 (6) If an insurer issues a check, draft, or other negotiable instrument that is jointly payable to an insured and a mortgagee or mortgage servicer as payment of insurance settlement proceeds for multiple types of coverage, the insurer shall provide with the check, draft, or other negotiable instrument a statement indicating the dollar amount of insurance settlement proceeds paid under each type of coverage including but not limited to dwelling, personal property, and additional living expenses.
 In lieu of issuing a statement pursuant to this Paragraph, an insurer may issue separate checks, drafts, or other negotiable instruments for payment of each type of coverage.

-B.(1)(a) Except as provided in Subparagraph (b) of this Paragraph, failure to make such payment within thirty days after receipt of such satisfactory written proofs and demand therefor or failure to make a written offer to settle any property damage claim, including a third-party claim, within thirty days after receipt of satisfactory proofs of loss of that claim, as provided in Paragraphs (A)(1) and (4) of this Section, respectively, or failure to make such payment within thirty days after written agreement or settlement as provided in Paragraph (A)(2) of this Section when such failure is found to be arbitrary, capricious, or without probable cause, shall subject the insurer to a penalty, in addition to the amount of the loss, of fifty percent damages on the amount found to be due from the insurer to the insured, or one thousand dollars, whichever is greater, payable to the insured, or in the event a partial payment or tender has been made, fifty percent of the difference between the amount paid or tendered and the amount found to be due as well as reasonable attorney fees and costs.
-Such penalties, if awarded, shall not be used by the insurer in computing either past or prospective loss experience for the purpose of setting rates or making rate filings.
+B.(1)(a) Except as provided in Subparagraph (b) of this Paragraph, failure to make payment within thirty days after receipt of satisfactory written proofs and demand therefor or failure to make a written offer to settle any property damage claim, including a third-party claim, within thirty days after receipt of satisfactory proofs of loss of that claim, as provided in Paragraphs (A)(1) and (4) of this Section, respectively, or failure to make the payment within thirty days after written agreement or settlement when the failure is found to be arbitrary, capricious, or without probable cause, shall subject the insurer to a penalty, in addition to the amount of the loss, of fifty percent damages on the amount found to be due from the insurer to the insured, plus any proven economic damages sustained as a result of the breach, or one thousand dollars, whichever is greater, payable to the insured, or in the event that a partial payment or tender has been made, fifty percent of the difference between the amount paid or tendered and the amount found to be due, plus any proven economic damages sustained as a result of the breach, as well as, in either instance, reasonable attorney fees and costs.
+The penalties, if awarded, shall not be used by the insurer in computing either past or prospective loss experience for the purpose of setting rates or making rate filings.

 (2) The period set herein for payment of losses resulting from fire and the penalty provisions for nonpayment within the period shall not apply where the loss from fire was arson related and the state fire marshal or other state or local investigative bodies have the loss under active arson investigation.
 The provisions relative to time of payment and penalties shall commence to run upon certification of the investigating authority that there is no evidence of arson or that there is insufficient evidence to warrant further proceedings.